AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/frama-c.md

 Frama-C provides a specification language called ACSL ("Axel") for ANSI C Specification Language and that allows us to express the properties we want to verify about our programs.
-These properties will be written using code annotations in comments sections.
+These properties will be written using code annotations in comment sections.
 If one has already used Doxygen, it is quite similar, except that we write logic formulas and not text.
 During this tutorial, we will extensively write ASCL code, so let us just skip this for now.